 Disadvantages:

 An alternative treatment option to ACL reconstruction surgery is management with exercise-based rehabilitation.
-Non-surgical rehabilitation is widely practiced, especially in northern Europe, where the public health authorities, after extensive research, deem this is the preferred initial management of acute ACL injury.
-This is also practiced by default in the UK where the wait time for any reconstructive surgery is at least one year.
-Patients adopt this treatment and patients who suffer recurrent knee instability and/or significant symptoms (pain, swelling, loss of function) “cross-over” to delayed ACL reconstructive surgery.
+Non-surgical rehabilitation is widely practiced in northern Europe, where the public health authorities, after extensive research, deem this is the preferred management of acute ACL injury.
+Any patients who suffer ongoing knee instability and/or significant symptoms (pain, swelling, loss of function) are subsequently offered "delayed" ACL reconstructive surgery.
+This is also practiced by default in the UK where the NHS wait time for surgery is at least one year.

 Advantages: